fusioncharts/dev_centre_docs/chart-guide/chart-configurations/anchors-and-lines.md

 }
 ```

-A line chart with customized anchors looks like as shown below:
+A line chart with customized anchors looks as shown below:

 {% embed_chart chart-configurations-anchors-and-lines-example-2.js %}

 Click [here](http://jsfiddle.net/fusioncharts/QnFW2/) to edit the above chart.

-## Customize Anchors for specific Data Points
+## Customize Anchors for Specific Data Points

 To highlight a specific anchor, customize the cosmetics for only that particular anchor.